tsolucio/coreBOSOpenKM/README.md

 http://discussions.corebos.org/thread-271.html

+He did get it working to a very interesting and useful state and then enhanced that to work with LogicalDoc, and he even shared the code with us!!

+This extension is operative.
+For sure it will need debuging, love and care, but it is a VERY good start.

-Don't hesitate to contact us if you want to pick it up.
+Don't hesitate to contact us if you want to pick it up, either on OpenKM or LogicalDoc